 Which is the cheapest gas cylinder for camping?

-When you buy a gas cylinder you are actually hiring it.
+When you buy a gas cylinder, you are hiring it.

-You pay for the cylinder and you pay for the gas in it.
-When it needs a refill, you exchange the empty cylinder for one that has already been refilled.
+You pay for the cylinder, and you pay for the gas in it.
+When it needs a refill, you exchange the empty cylinder for one already refilled.

 Calor and Campingaz have different prices.

 The prices below are illustrative and were correct when the table was created.
 However, with recent gas price changes, please check suppliers' current prices.